MicrosoftDocs/cloud-adoption-framework/docs/govern/assess-cloud-risks.md

 Review the current cloud risk list to ensure it's valid and accurate.
 Reviews should be regular and also in response to specific events.
 Maintain, update, or remove risks as needed.
 To review cloud risks, follow these recommendations:

 - *Schedule regular assessments.* Set a recurring schedule to review and assess cloud risks, such as quarterly, biannually, or yearly.
-Find the assessment review frequency that best accommodates personnel availability, the rate of cloud environment changes, and risk appetite.
+Find a review frequency that best accommodates personnel availability, the rate of cloud environment changes, and organizational risk tolerance.

 - *Conduct event-based reviews.* Review risks in response to specific events, such as the failed prevention of a risk.
-Consider new technology adoption, business processes, and security threats events worth reviewing risks.
-Consider reviewing when technology, regulatory compliance, and organizational risk appetite changes.
+Consider reviewing risks when you adopt new technologies, change business processes, and discover new security threats events.
+Also consider reviewing when technology, regulatory compliance, and organizational risk tolerance changes.

-- *Review cloud governance policies.* Keep, update, or remove cloud governance policies to address new risks, change existing risks, or remove outdated risks.
+- *Review cloud governance policies.* Keep, update, or remove cloud governance policies to address new risks, existing risks, or outdated risks.
 Review the cloud governance policy statement and cloud governance enforcement strategy as needed.
 When you remove a risk, evaluate if the cloud governance policies associated with it are still relevant.
 Consult with stakeholders to remove the cloud governance policies or update the policies to associate them with a new risk.

 ## Example risk list